 scope.domElement

-Because it is likely you will want to respond to pointer events on these elements, Blotter RenderScopes emit the "mousedown"
+Because it is likely you will want to respond to pointer events on these elements, Blotter RenderScopes emit the "mousedown", "mouseup", "mousemove", "mouseenter", and "mouseleave" events.

 context